David Bawden: Early life and education

-Bawden's parents were traditionalist Catholics who rejected Vatican II.
+Bawden's parents were traditionalist Catholics who rejected the Second Vatican Council.
 In the mid-1970s, he and his family became followers of the Society of St. Pius X (SSPX).
-Bawden entered the SSPX seminary in Écône, Switzerland, in 1977, then transferred to Saint Joseph's Priory in Armada, Michigan.
-He was dismissed in 1978.
+Bawden entered the SSPX seminary in Écône, Switzerland, in 1977, then transferred to Saint Joseph's Priory in Armada, Michigan, because of difficulties learning French.
+He was dismissed in 1978, "without cause" according to Bawden; he later stated in 2012 that it was because of seminary "infighting" he became involved with.
 His family subsequently moved to St. Marys, Kansas, where the SSPX ran Saint Mary's Academy and College.
 Bawden worked for the school and his brother attended it.
-In 1981 Bawden broke with the SSPX.
+In 1981, Bawden broke with the SSPX.
 Prior to claiming the papacy, he worked as a real estate agent and furniture maker.